unixorn/sysadmin-reading-list/README.md

 ### Cloud

+#### Multi-Platform

+* [Terraform](https://www.terraform.io) is a tool that allows you to configure your infrastructure as code, just like Chef/Puppet/etc allow you to manage the configuration of individual machines as code, with all the benefits of being able to diff, code review, etc. Terraform works with (as of this edit) AWS, Google Cloud, Microsoft Azure and many other systems.

 #### AWS

 * [AWSCli](https://github.com/aws/aws-cli) provides a unified command line interface to Amazon Web Services.
 Wean yourself off of the webui if you want to be truly productive.